 Why Orchha is an underrated addition to any India itinerary

-Orchha, as it turns out, is a very different side of India, and one that I’m very happy I became acquainted with.
-In many ways, Orchha was the unsung hero of the trip, as it offered an intimate look into a different pace of life with a history that was both fascinating and captivating.
+In many ways, Orchha was the unsung hero of my trip and a very different side of India, and one that I’m very happy I became acquainted with.
+It offered an intimate look into a different pace of life with a history that was both fascinating and captivating.

 Why come to Orchha?

-Founded at the turn of the 16th century by Rudra Pratep Singh, Orchha quickly became of some importance because of the impressive and opulent fort that was built there during Singh’s reign, as well as his own showing of independence and military might.
+Founded at the turn of the 16th century by Rudra Pratep Singh, Orchha quickly became of some importance because of the impressive and opulent fort that was built there during Singh’s reign, as well as a display of the ruler’s independence and military might.
 He was a chief of Bundela Rajput descent who reigned over the city from 1501 to 1531, during which time he accomplished an awful lot.

 What’s remarkable about Orchha is that, compared to other Indian towns and cities, it remains very much unchanged from its original formation.
 The town has a distinct medieval aura that woos you with its charm.
-Sure, modern daily life swirls around the town, but the building blocks of the town are clearly and delightfully historical.
+Sure, modern daily life swirls around the town, but the town feels historical.

 What should I see and do in Orchha?

-Part of making “my own” trip ironically consisted of discovering with others in my group.
-John and I actually ended up bonding over our experience at Orchha’s funerary temples (known as Chhatris), which wasn’t on the itinerary, but meant a lot to both of us.
-We also ended up seeing some other members of our group there as well, and taking a few fun photos together, which only added to the experience.
+Part of making ‘my own’ trip ironically consisted of discovering with others in my group.
+I actually ended up bonding with another traveller, John, over our experience at Orchha’s funerary temples (known as Chhatris), which wasn’t on the itinerary, but meant a lot to both of us.
+We ended up seeing some other members of our group there as well and taking a few fun photos together, adding to the memory.

 Orchha Fort Complex

-In Orchha, you simply won’t be able to miss the Orchha Fort Complex, even if you wanted to.
+You won’t be able to miss the Orchha Fort Complex, even if you wanted to.
 This sight dominates the skyline and the feeling of the town.
-The complex consists of the fort itself, but more broadly refers to the palaces and temples in the same area of the fort itself, as well as the gardens and pavilions.
+The complex consists of the fort itself, but more broadly refers to the palaces and temples on the site, as well as the gardens and pavilions.

-The main palaces which are worth seeing are Raja Mahal (Raja Mandir), Jehangir Mahal, and Sheesh Mahal.
-Jehangir Mahal in particular is spectacular, and will likely resemble nothing you’ve seen previously in your life.
-If you’re a fan of Indo-Islamic architecture, then you’ve hit the proverbial jackpot.
+The main palaces which are worth seeing are Raja Mahal (Raja Mandir), Jehangir Mahal and Sheesh Mahal.
+Jehangir Mahal in particular is spectacular.
+If you’re a fan of Indo-Islamic architecture, then you’ve found a great example.
 It was built in the 17th century by the ruler Vir Singh Deo, who built it as a warm welcome for the visit of the Mughal Emperor Jahangir.

 Apparently the welcome wasn’t warm enough, as the two engaged in a bloody war shortly thereafter with Jahangir’s troops coming out on top.
 However, it wasn’t long before Vir Singh Deo again was back on top, and he remained a proud fugitive the rest of his life.

 Like the Orchha Fort Complex, you couldn’t avoid the Chaturbhuj Temple even if you wanted to.
-The spherical spires stretch nearly 350 feet into the air and are impressive and imposing to say the least.
+The spherical spires stretch nearly 110 metres into the air and are impressive and imposing to say the least.
 The temple was started by Madhukar Shah, but completed by his son, Vir Singh Deo in the 17th century.
-The temple is dedicated to the god Vishnu, which is exemplified by the name “chaturbhuj,” which in sanskrit literally translates to “one who has four arms.”
+The temple is dedicated to the god Vishnu, which is exemplified by the name “chaturbhuj,” which in Sanskrit literally translates to ‘one who has four arms.’

 Looking at dates, it’s clear the Bundela Rajputs went on an unprecedented building spree in the early 17th century and constructed an impressive collection of buildings and temples, most of which are still standing today.